DraftKings Sportsbook has been live in New Jersey for over two full months now and a lot has changed since launch.

 DraftKings Sportsbook app

 The DraftKings Sportsbook is available as a web-based interface and through iOS and Android apps.

-DraftKings Sportsbook released a 1.1 updated in the iOS App Store on August 3, before it even became available to the general public.
+DraftKings Sportsbook released a 1.3.1 update in the iOS App Store on September 7.
 Though no specifics were given, it seems the update addressed some early issues surrounding deposits and other small bugs.
 Thus far, it averages 4.8 stars in the App Store.